Thinking of Leaving?

 There are a number of people you can talk to depending on what your concerns are.

-A first point of contact is a Faculty Student Adviser.
+A first point of contact is a university Student Adviser.
 You should also be allocated to a Personal Tutor during your first year at undergraduate level – s/he will be able to help you identify the best sources of assistance.
 Your Course Group Leader will be able to help you think through any academic concerns you may have.
-The Students’ Union Advice Service will give you contact details for all of these people.
+The Students’ Union Advice Service can give you contact details for all of these people.

 Within the university’s Student Services